Project / Public

 Moseley Road Baths in Birmingham is the oldest of only five Grade II listed swimming baths currently operating in Britain, and the only one outside of London still open for swimming to the general public.

 Remarkable for its completeness of form, fabric and layout, the baths are testament to Birmingham’s civic pride.
-It contains unique original fixtures and fittings, including a complete set of 46 private washing rooms known as the ‘slipper baths’, the only complete set in the country.
+They offer unique original fixtures and fittings, including a set of 46 private washing rooms known as the ‘slipper baths’, the only complete set in the country.

 • Location Birmingham